CRL LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Charles River Laboratories International, Inc. ("Charles River" or the "Company") (NYSE: CRL) of a class action securities lawsuit.
+NEW YORK, June 09, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Charles River Laboratories International, Inc. ("Charles River" or the "Company") (: CRL) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Charles River investors who were adversely affected by alleged securities fraud between May 5, 2020 and February 21, 2023.
 Follow the link below to get more information and be contacted by a member of our team: